SaxoBank/openapi-samples-csharp/authentication/Authentication_Cba/README.md

-# Certificate Based Authentication Sample
+# Certificate-Based Authentication Sample
-This sample demonstrates how to implement certificate based authentication.
+This example shows how certificate-based authentication can be implemented.

->Certificate based authentication is only available to select institutional clients, upon request!
+>Certificate-based authentication is only available for certain institutional clients, upon request!

-A description of this flow is provided here: [Certificate Based Authentication guide](https://developer.saxobank.com/openapi/learn/oauth-certificate-based-authentication).
+A description of this flow is provided here: [Certificate-Based Authentication guide](https://developer.saxobank.com/openapi/learn/oauth-certificate-based-authentication).

 The sample application is a simple .NET Core console application.

 To get it running you need two pieces of information:
-* Application configuration settings
+* Settings for the application configuration.
-* A userId and matching certificate for the user to be authenticated.
+* A UserId and corresponding certificate for the user to be authenticated.

 ## Getting the application configuration settings
-Applications which can perform certificate based authentication can only be created by Saxo Bank.
+Applications that can perform certificate-based authentication can only be created by Saxo Bank.

 You will receive the following information